Remote Work Equipment Checklist

 For offline communication, employees may require a supply of stationary like notepad and pens, post-it notes and letter-headed paper with envelopes.
 After getting used to a seemingly infinite supply of these at the office, it could prove frustrating for employees to have to purchase themselves.

-If an employees is going to work from home permanently, or at least most of the time, you’ll want to do everything possible to make sure they are able to be just as productive as they would be in the office.
+If an employee is going to work from home permanently, or at least most of the time, you’ll want to do everything possible to make sure they are able to be just as productive as they would be in the office.
 A big part of this is helping them stay engaged and part of your team: supplying company swag like a personalized mug could help.
 Employers may even consider providing a (small) supply of coffee and cookies, just like an employee would be able to access at the office!

 Remote Work Equipment Checklist